uleska/uleska-automate/README.md

   --sast_token SAST_TOKEN
                         If repo requires authentication, this is the token value to use.
 Optional with --update_sast.
-  --tools TOOLS         List of tool names to use for this version.
-Optional
+  --update_container    Update a container pipeline.
+Requires an pre-existing
-                        with --update_sast.
-Comma separated --update_container    Update a container pipeline.
-Requires an pre-existing application/config.
+                        application/config.
 See documentation for other
                         settings